labarlab-emorep/classify_rest/README.md

 Notes
 -----
 - Requires the following global variables in user environment:
-    - RSA_LS2 : location of RSA key to labarserv2
+    - RSA_LS2 : location of RSA key to the lab server
     - SING_AFNI : location of AFNI singularity image
     - SQL_PASS : password for mysql db_emorep
 - Options contrast-name, model-name, and task-name are used